When and How to Update Your Will: A Complete Guide

 Failing to review and update your will can lead to confusion, disputes, or unintended outcomes.
-In this guide, we’ll explain why updating your will matters, when to do it, and how to make sure your estate reflects your current wishes.
+In this guide, we will explain why updating your will matters, when to do it, and how to make sure your estate reflects your current wishes.

 Your will is a legal document that directs how your assets should be distributed after your death.
-But if it’s outdated, it may no longer reflect your circumstances or relationships.
+But if it is outdated, it may no longer reflect your circumstances or relationships.
 This can:

 - Leave out new loved ones or beneficiaries